-Your personal data (including degree award) will be published in the degree programme and online for your graduation ceremony.
 We also share information relating to the graduation ceremony with third parties involved in the ceremonies, including photographers and videographers.

 The University has a statutory obligation to report data on its activities to the Higher Education Statistics Agency.
 Data about you will be supplied to HESA for the purposes set out in the HESA Collection Notices.

 Your contact details will be passed to HESA and/or an organisation contracted to undertake a graduate outcomes survey.
 The survey contractor will only use your contact details for the survey and will delete them when the survey is closed.
 Your responses to the survey of graduate outcomes will be made available to the University.
 If you do not wish to take part in any of these surveys then you will have the opportunity to opt out when you are invited to participate (around 15 months after you graduate).

 Our current students are able to view and maintain personal data via our online MyStudentRecord service.
 Please advise us promptly of any changes to your details.
 If you have any questions about the data we hold please contact the Student Services Centre or your School/Department in the first instance.

 What is the legal basis for processing the data?